GABELLI & Co INVESTMENT ADVISERS INC. Makes New Investment in Lionheart Acquisition Co. II (NASDAQ:LCAP)

 GABELLI & Co INVESTMENT ADVISERS INC. acquired a new position in Lionheart Acquisition Co.
-II (NASDAQ:LCAP) in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm acquired 356,100 shares of the company’s stock, valued at approximately $3,589,000.
-GABELLI & Co INVESTMENT ADVISERS INC. owned 1.21% of Lionheart Acquisition Co.
-II as of its most recent filing with the Securities and Exchange Commission.
+II (NASDAQ:LCAP) in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund acquired 356,100 shares of the company’s stock, valued at approximately $3,589,000.
+GABELLI & Co INVESTMENT ADVISERS INC. owned about 1.21% of Lionheart Acquisition Co.
+II at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Mizuho Securities USA LLC bought a new position in shares of Lionheart Acquisition Co.
-II in the 4th quarter worth approximately $236,000.
-Havens Advisors LLC bought a new position in shares of Lionheart Acquisition Co.
-II in the 4th quarter worth approximately $202,000.
-Finally, Gabelli Funds LLC bought a new position in shares of Lionheart Acquisition Co.
-II in the 4th quarter worth approximately $3,668,000.
+Other institutional investors have also recently modified their holdings of the company.
+Mizuho Securities USA LLC acquired a new stake in shares of Lionheart Acquisition Co.
+II in the fourth quarter worth $236,000.
+Havens Advisors LLC acquired a new stake in shares of Lionheart Acquisition Co.
+II in the fourth quarter worth $202,000.
+Finally, Gabelli Funds LLC acquired a new stake in shares of Lionheart Acquisition Co.
+II in the fourth quarter worth $3,668,000.

 Lionheart Acquisition Corporation II intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 It intends to focus its efforts in businesses that apply digital technologies and technology-enhanced services and solutions to the identification, design, development, construction, operation, financing, management, and disposition of real estate properties.